Data Augmentation for Meta-Learning: Experiments

 \subsection{Shot Augmentation for Pre-Trained Models}

 In the typical meta-learning framework, data augmentations are used during meta-training but not during test time.
 On the other hand, in some transfer learning work, data augmentations, such as horizontal flips, random crops, and color jitter, are used during fine-tuning at test time \citep{chen2019closer}.
 These techniques enable the network to see more data samples during few-shot testing, leading to enhanced performance.

 We propose shot augmentation (see Section~\ref{Anatomy}) to enlarge the number of few-shot samples during testing, and we also propose a variant in which we additionally train using the same augmentations on support data in order to prepare the meta-learner for this test time scenario.
 Figure~\ref{fig:shotaug} shows the effect of shot augmentation (using only horizontal flips) on performance for MetaOptNet with ResNet-12 backbone trained with Meta-MaxUp.
 Shot augmentation consistently improves results across datasets, especially on 1-shot classification ($\sim$ 2\%).
 To be clear, in this figure, we are not using shot augmentation during the training stage.
 Rather, we are using conventional low-shot training, and then deploying our models with shot augmentation at test time.
-These post-training performance gains can be achieved by directly applying shot augmentation on pre-trained models during testing.
-For additional experiments, see Appendix \ref{appendix:moreplots}.
+These post-training performance gains can be achieved by directly applying shot augmentation to pre-trained/existing models during testing.
+For additional experiments, see Appendix G.